SonderMindOrg/uvize.github.io/style-guide/theming.md

 **Troubleshooting**

 * DB won't reseed?
- - Check that you have named the logo correctly
+ - Check that you have named the logo correctly.

 * Correct CSS swatches not loading?
- - Check the `canonical_name` is correct through all less files
+ - Check the `canonical_name` is correct through all less files and file names.
- - Make sure the `canonical_name` is set correctly in the sample data
+ - Make sure the `canonical_name` is set correctly in the sample data.